Eshlyn greets you

 Step Back 🛡️ ⚔️ Venture On

-The scent of crushed bark and sun-dried herbs hit the back of my throat the second I nudged open Selene’s door.
-I used to love this place.
-Still do, in theory.
-But today the air felt... coiled.
-Like it had swallowed the anticipation of everyone inside and decided to wear it like perfume.
-Everyone was already there, quiet, slouched, stiff in that unmistakable way people get when they’ve been waiting too long with one thing on their mind.
+The scent of crushed bark and sun-dried herbs hit the back of my throat the second I nudged open the door.
+The air felt coiled, as if it had swallowed the anticipation of everyone inside and decided to wear it like perfume.
+Everyone was already here, slouched and waiting, I guess for me.

-I froze.
+I froze as every eye turned to me.
 “Did someone die?”
-I asked, half serious.
+I asked, half-serious.

-“You’re finally here,” Selene called out.
-Pure joy dripping from her tone.
-She glided through the beaded curtain like only a spirit could.
-A single letter waited on the counter, sealed in dark red wax.
-The sigil in the center was sharp and deep, too deliberate to ignore.
+“You’re finally here,” Selene called out, pure joy dripping from her tone.
+She glided through the beaded curtain as only a spirit could.
+A single letter waited on the counter, sealed in red wax.
 “Be a dear and lock the door, won’t you?
-We’ve got wonderful news to share.”
+We’ve got wonderful news.”

 Val sat off to the side, half-sunken into a crooked chair.
 A lazy attempt at seeming interested when he obviously wasn't.